 - Swansong: The depleted ecosystem of the far future under a bloated red giant

 Inspiration: After Man (Dougal Dixon), Future Evolution, The Future is Wild, Life After People, Time Travel, The World Without Us (Alan Weisman)

-A alternate evolution world where the first amniotes on Earth evolved from a legless worm-like ancestor rather than a lizard-like form
+An alternate evolution world where the first amniotes on Earth evolved from a legless worm-like ancestor rather than a lizard-like form

 What if the first amniotes that diverged from amphibians weren’t lizard-like but were instead snake-like?
 Large four legged amphibians would exist in moist environments but limbless tetrapods would dominate elsewhere.
 The lack of four legged predators could allow giant millipedes to remain viable.
 The absence of birds would allow large flying insects to continue to rule the skies.
-Salt tolerant amphibians could take the place of turtles, whales and seals while giant snakes glide through the water.
+Salt tolerant amphibians could take the place of turtles, whales and seals while giant serpents glide through the water.
 But could something without limbs evolve to take humanity’s niche?